AumkarG/MeghNA-Cloud-Detection-and-Motion-Prediction/README.md

 The original dataset of geotiff images, as well as most of the processed images have been removed from the repository, bar a few images used for representational purposes.
 Those seeking to replicate the repository can access and download the INSAT-3D images at [https://www.mosdac.gov.in/](https://www.mosdac.gov.in/).

+For more information on INSAT 3-D and its products visit [here](https://www.isro.gov.in/Spacecraft/insat-3d) or refer to the manual [here](https://mosdac.gov.in/data/Missions/docs/INSAT3D_Products.pdf).

  <img src = "https://github.com/manandoshi1607/NM373_ParyavaranAI/blob/master/docs/isro.jpg" height="400" width="600">